ChefKissInc/NootedRed/README.md

 Where `X` is IP part.
 Example: IP `192.168.60.231` would become `netdbg_ip_1=192` `netdbg_ip_2=168` `netdbg_ip_3=60` `netdbg_ip_4=231`.

-Pass `-netdbg_disable` to disable the NetDbg functionality.
+Pass `netdbg_disable` to disable the NetDbg functionality.

 The WhateverRed kext is licensed under BSD-3.